gergelypolonkai/astrognome/README.md

 #Astrognome

+Astrognome is an astrologer’s software written for and utilizing the GNOME Desktop Environment.

 ## Features

 The features below are already implemented.

-* Calculate planetary positions for any date, time and place on Earth, their aspects and mirrorpoints
-* Create natal charts for any date, time and place on earth, with exact planetary locations and their aspects (although it is very messy right now).
+* Create natal charts for any date, time and place on Earth with exact planetary locations and their aspects
+* Optionally include many dwarf planets and comets like Chiron and Vesta, and some theoretical/fictional points like the Dark Moon or the Vertex
+* Optionally display mirrorpoints on several pre-defined axes
+* If you don’t like these features, check out the traditional view which excludes Uranian planets and minor aspects
+* Save your charts for later use in an XML format native to Astrognome, or export them as an image (even a vectorized SVG one!)
+* Import your saved charts from Placidus or Regiomontanus

 ## Credits